greg-kennedy/HasbroPBEMProxy/README.md

 For details of the binary structure itself, please see the comments in the source code.

 ## Usage
-The handoff server is written as a single `.php` file which parses the cookie and constructs the response.
+The handoff server is written as a `.php` file which parses the cookie and constructs the response.
 Setting this up requires a PHP-enabled web server, listening on the desired port and sending requests to the script.
 Path parameters should be parsed into a single query parameter `timestamp` of form `seconds.milliseconds`.

 For example, this `httpd.conf` VirtualHost directive for Apache listens to incoming requests on port 8080, and forwards them to the script residing in `/usr/local/www/pbemproxy/index.php`.
 Adjust especially the FilesMatch portion if you use `mod_php` instead of an FPM service, etc: